 - use the common property in a way that interferes with its use and enjoyment by another.

 It is usual for the property to also have its own by-laws.
 Under these you will be required to behave in a manner that doesn’t offend other residents and doesn’t interfere with their quiet enjoyment of the premises.
-Other by-laws may include restrictions on activities like making alterations to your lot or keeping pets.
+By-laws can also regulate matters like noise, parking, keeping pets, smoking in common areas and hanging out the washing.
 Be sure you have an up-to-date copy of the by-laws so that you know your obligations and those of your neighbours.

 Generally with community and neighbourhood title, the lot owner owns and is responsible for the buildings and land on their lot, while the use and upkeep of the common property, called Association Property, is shared by all lot owners.
 This means, for example, your fence, driveway, mailbox, yard, home and garden may be yours while the pool, gym, spa, children’s playground and golf course is shared.